 PROCEDURES FOR CONSIDERATION FOR REHIRE

 Under the rehire provisions, the university will fill each vacancy through its normal competitive hiring process.

 The university will pay rehired employees at the rate budgeted for the position.

 In lieu of a RIF, the appropriate vice president may offer to reassign an employee to another vacant position within the same division.

-The university may offer reassignment at a position with either a higher, lower or equivalent pay plan minimum.
+The university may offer reassignment at a position with either a higher, lower, or equivalent pay plan minimum.
 The employee’s rate of pay will fall within the pay range for the position assigned.

 An employee who accepts reassignment under this policy waives the right to appeal the action.

-- The university will permit employees designated for RIF termination to use accrued vacation leave and compensatory time leave to interview for other jobs within the university and with other employers prior to the date of termination.
+- The university will permit employees designated for a RIF termination to use accrued vacation leave and compensatory time leave to interview for other jobs within the university and with other employers prior to the date of termination.
 Employees may also consult with Human Resources to identify comparable vacant positions within the university for which they may qualify.
-UPPS No. 04.04.11, University Classification and Compensation Policy, establishes the procedures the employee and hiring department must follow in order to transfer an employee to a vacant position.
+UPPS No. 04.04.11, University Classification and Compensation, establishes the procedures the employee and hiring department must follow in order to transfer an employee to a vacant position.

 REVIEWERS OF THIS UPPS

 Position Date Assistant Vice President for Human Resources August 1 E4Y Chief Diversity Officer and Director, Equity and Inclusion August 1 E4Y Chair, Staff Council August 1 E4Y